How to train a stray dog to sit

 Time of day matters too.
 Early mornings or late afternoons are often quieter, allowing for more effective sessions.
 Consistency in the environment helps build familiarity, making learning smoother.

-See also How to make a dog training dummy
+See also How to train neighbor's dog not to bark

 Using Treats to Encourage Sitting